Few destructive forces have plagued humanity with such determination and vigor as corrosion.

 The word corrosion is derived from the Latin term “corrodere”, which, when translated literally, means to “gnaw through.”
 Since the dawn of our modern age, mankind has struggled to find ways to fight against this process.
 But through experimentation, and ground-breaking feats of engineering, scientists have determined what causes corrosive elements to react to surfaces.
 They have also developed chemical agents which can prevent such reactions from occurring at all.

-Let’s take a look back at how corrosion prevention has evolved and what the best options are for today’s industries.
+Let’s look back at how corrosion prevention has evolved and the best options for today’s industries.

 Evidence of antifouling paint has been discovered in documents, like papyrus scrolls, from as early as 412 B.C.
 These accounts of antifouling paint are the earliest known point in our history’s timeline of man’s ongoing battle with corrosion.
-In this particular era, a mixture of arsenic, sulfur and chain oil was used to combat the effects of corrosion on a ship’s wooden hull.
-By 1625 A.D., William Beale had perfected the technique — with respect to advances at the time — and became the first patent-holder of an antifouling paint.
+In this particular era, a mixture of arsenic, sulfur, and chain oil was used to combat the effects of corrosion on a ship’s wooden hull.
+By 1625 A.D., William Beale had perfected the technique — concerning advances at the time — and became the first patent holder of antifouling paint.
 His formula was a more complex mixture of iron powder, copper, and cement.
 This protective coating ensured that even when fouling organisms adhered to a boat’s surface, they could be scrubbed away with ease.
 In a time when ships took years and fortunes to build, anti-corrosion techniques proved a valuable asset to investments.

 By 1824, antifouling paints were found to significantly poison water supplies, vegetation, and localized fish and mammal populations.
-To combat this terrible consequence, copper sheathing was adopted as a more environmentally-friendly corrosion-deterrent.
+To combat this terrible consequence, copper sheathing was adopted as a more environmentally friendly corrosion-deterrent.
 Yet new problems arose.
 With this dilemma in mind and financing from the British Navy, Sir Humphry Davy theorized that adding another material to the equation could be the key to success.
 With the help of Michael Faraday, a solution was found in the form of iron and zinc.
-By implementing another coat of more cost-effective metals, a breakthrough was made: the theory of electrochemical protection.
+A breakthrough was made by implementing another coat of more cost-effective metals: the theory of electrochemical protection.
 Corrosive agents targeted the iron and zinc coatings and left the underlying steel/wood hull in near pristine condition.
 This new approach to preventing corrosion was gentler on the environment and also more effective in achieving its purpose.

 Techniques for corrosion prevention have evolved significantly since Davy and Beale’s time — in fact, they’re almost incomparable.
 The method has been perfected in recent years by introducing a protective coating for steel.
-Modern phosphate ceramic steel coatings, like EonCoat, allow for complete corrosion prevention, as opposed to simply delaying the process.
+Modern phosphate ceramic steel coatings, like EonCoat, allow for complete corrosion prevention instead of simply delaying the process.

 When put in this context, the question isn’t whether or not you should invest in these processes, but why you haven’t done so already.